-All guests using Skiway trails must possess a valid daily ‘Area Use Ticket.’
-Purchase does not permit lift use.
-The Area Use Ticket costs $5 and may be purchased at any ticket sales window.
+All uphill travel guests must check in at Guest Services prior to heading up the slopes.
+All guests using Skiway trails must possess a valid daily 'Area Use Ticket', which costs $5 and may be purchased between 9 a.m. - 3 p.m.
+Purchase of this ticket does not permit lift use.
 No check-in, no sign-out is required.
 A printed copy of this policy is available at Guest Services in the McLane Family Lodge.

 Uphill travel is permitted only during lift operating hours, 9:00 a.m. to 4:00 p.m., only on an OPEN and designated slope/trail, using the edges of trails, caution during ascent, and crossing trails with extreme care as needed.
 Please minimize your impact; avoid 'post-holing' or disturbing groomed trails.
 Climb only at the sides of the trail, and keep out of Skiway lift/maintenance buildings.